 Also commonly called parallel computing or multicore processing, using multiple cores (CPUs) to analyze data can be an efficient way to get more work done in less time.
 There two basic ways to use multiple cores: implicit parallelism built in to your application or library, and explicit parallelism that you program and manage yourself.
 Explicit parallelism can be achieved using application- or language-native tools, or using LSF job arrays (as one example).

-Finally, on shared compute systems, you need to indicate to the scheduler, the system software that manages workloads, that you wish to use multiple cores.
+When using parallel processing on shared compute systems, you need to indicate to the scheduler (the system software that manages workloads, e.g., LSF) that you wish to use multiple cores.
 On your personal desktop or laptop, this isn't necessary, as you control all the resources on that machine.
-However, on a compute cluster, you only control the resources that the scheduler has given you, and it has given you only the resources that you've requested, whether this is done explicitly via a custom job submission script, or implicitly using a default values or default submission scripts available on the HBS compute grid.
-This is due to the fact that jobs (work sessions) from multiple (and possibly) different people, are often running side-by-side on a given compute node on the compute cluster.
+However, on a compute cluster, you only control the resources that the scheduler has given you, and it has given you only the resources that you've requested, whether this is done explicitly via a custom job submission script, or implicitly using default values or default submission (wrapper) scripts available on the HBSGrid compute cluster.
+This is due to the fact that jobs (work sessions) from multiple (and possibly) different people are often running side-by-side on a given compute node on the compute cluster.

 Rstudio -n 5' from the command line will start R with 5 CPUs reserved.
-Note that the NoMachine drop-down menus do not afford the ability to do parallel processing except for using Stata.
+Note that the NoMachine drop-down menus do not currently afford the ability to do parallel processing except for using Stata.
 The menus indicate if one-core (Stata-SE) or four-core (Stata-MP4) can be utilized.
 If you wish to use multiple cores in any other environment, you must use the terminal and command line tools to request and reserve these resources from the scheduler.

 For other environments, or if you have any questions, please contact RCS.